Go ahead and devour delicious Carrot Cake Energy Balls! This no-bake, healthy snack is naturally sweetened with Medjool dates.

-- Combine oatmeal, carrot shreds, coconut flakes and cinnamon in a medium-sized bowl.
+- Combine oatmeal, carrot shreds, coconut flakes, raisins, and cinnamon in a medium-sized bowl.
 Set aside.

 - Add frosting to the bowl with the dry ingredients and stir to combine.

-- Refrigerate dough for about 15 minutes if possible.
-(It's not required, but does make it easier to work with.)
+- Refrigerate the dough for about 15 minutes if possible so the batter is easier to work with.

 - Form dough into Tablespoon-size balls.